 OBJECTIVE To ensure fair distribution of forest resources.
 INDICATOR Proportion harvest volume sold to other buyers.
 TARGET Sell at least 40% of annual harvest volume to other buyers.
-VARIANCE +/- 5 Year Period 2020 Update In 2020, the company sold approximately 50% of the annual harvest volume to other buyers.
+VARIANCE +/- 5 Year Period

+2021 Update In 2021, the company sold approximately 45% of the annual harvest volume to other buyers.
 Products included firewood, fuelwood, palletwood, sawlogs, studwood, and veneer logs.
-Due to the shutdown of Northern Pulp in early 2020, PHP increased its studwood deliveries to Scotsburn Lumber which contributed to a larger allocation of the annual harvest volume to other buyers.